josephaxisa/henry/readme.md

 ```

 ### vacuum explores <a name="vacuum_explores"></a>
-The `vacuum explores` command exposes joins and exposes fields that have not are below the minimum number of queries threshold (default =0, can be changed using the `--min_queries` argument) over the specified timeframe (default: 90, can be changed using the `--timeframe` argument).
+The `vacuum explores` command exposes joins and exposes fields that are below the minimum number of queries threshold (default =0, can be changed using the `--min_queries` argument) over the specified timeframe (default: 90, can be changed using the `--timeframe` argument).

 Example: from the analyze function run [above](#analyze_explores), we know that the cohorts explore has 4 fields that haven't been queried once in the past 90 days.
 Running the following vacuum command: